 Good transparency is the difference maker in your views on low contrast deep sky objects like galaxies, nebulae, and globular clusters.

 - While windy conditions create poor seeing conditions, they do create excellent transparency as they push away all the moist air.
-The best nights that have both good transparency AND good seeing are after immediately the nights after the wind has settled down.
+The best nights that have both good transparency AND good seeing are after nights when the wind has settled down.

 - Smoke from nearby wildfires or volcanic ash puts a lot of dust in the atmosphere, and unfortunately affects the transparency of the sky.
 If you observe on these nights, keep watch to make sure no ash is falling on your equipment.